ufal/npfl114/tasks/learning_to_learn.md

 [sequence of images using a custom hierarchy](https://ufal.mff.cuni.cz/~straka/courses/npfl114/2223/demos/learning_to_learn_demo.html) by employing external memory.

-The inputs image sequences consists of `args.classes` random chosen Omniglot classes, each class being assigned a randomly chosen label.
+The input image sequences consist of `args.classes` randomly chosen Omniglot classes, each class being assigned a randomly chosen label.
 For every chosen class, `args.images_per_class` images are randomly selected.
 Apart from the images, the input contain the random labels one step after the corresponding